Higher Education and Student Affairs Home

 Students in the HESA PhD program obtain funding from a variety of sources, but primarily through Graduate Assistantships.
 Additionally, some HESA PhD students are full-time administrators in higher education.

 Assistantships provide valuable experience, open new career paths, and help finance your graduate education.
 Students may have a cumulative total of a half-time (20 hours per week) assistantship.
 Positions vary from quarter-time (10 hours per week) to half-time (20 hours per week) and may be appointed on a semester, academic-year (9 months), or fiscal year (12 months) basis.
 Students with a half-time appointment should not seek additional assistantships.
-Current rates (salary and tuition and fee scholarships) for graduate assistantships that honor the COGS union collective bargaining agreement are linked on the Graduate Student Life page.
+Current rates (salary and tuition and fee scholarships) for graduate assistantships that honor the COGS union collective bargaining agreement are linked on the Graduate Student Resources page.
 These positions are typically held by PhD student

 Accurate information about tuition and fee rates can be found on the Office of the Registrar Tuition and Fees page.
 Select the appropriate session and select the Graduate College.
 Then under “Filter by Curricular College,” select the College of Education.
 Assistantship rates (salary and tuition scholarships) for graduate assistantships that honor the COGS union collective bargaining agreement are available on the Office of the Dean's Finance page.